 If you are scheduled to undergo laser eye surgery in Orange County in the near future, it is only natural that you want to make sure that the procedure goes well from start to finish.
-Choosing a trusted and experienced laser eye surgeon is one step you can take to ensure that, but that isn’t the only step measure you can take prior to the actual procedure.
+Choosing a trusted and experienced laser eye clinic and surgeon is one step you can take to ensure that, but that isn’t the only step measure you can take prior to the actual procedure.
 With that in mind, make sure you follow these simple tips to prepare yourself for successful laser eye surgery:

 Now is the Best Time to Quit Smoking

 Still looking for a reason to quit smoking?
 Your upcoming laser eye surgery is another good reason to finally kick the habit.
 Cigarette smoke is known to inhibit the body’s ability to heal itself.
 As such, continuing to smoke may unnecessarily extend your recovery period or even cause complications.
 Try quitting several weeks in advance to avoid experiencing withdrawal at the same time as your recovery period.